lsst-dm/dmtn-224/index.rst

 If that service needs delegated tokens (notebook or internal tokens), a naive approach would create a plethora of child tokens, causing significant performance issues.
 Gafaelfawr therefore reuses notebook and internal tokens where possible.

-The criterial for reusing a notebook token is:
+The criteria for reusing a notebook token is:

 #.
 Same parent token
 #.
 Parent token expiration has not changed